 BIBLICAL PAUL AND BARNABAS BIBLE STUDY LESSON

 GREAT COMMISSION BIBLE VERSE TRUTH

 THE GREAT COMMISSION SCRIPTURE BLESSING

-Greetings everyone, and welcome back to Daily Bread.
+Greetings everyone from Daily Bread.
 We're following Paul's

 first missionary journey as he brings the Good News of Jesus to the

 Gentiles, and we pick up our study today with Paul and Barnabas in Iconium.

 The city that was then called Iconium, is now in modern day Turkey.
 Imagine

 all the traveling these guys did ...
 It must have taken them weeks to get

 from one place to another.
 Many times they traveled by boat but mostly by